The Dream Syndicate

 Since winning a battle of the bands contest presented by local recording studio Sprout City, Astro Gala’s name has been coming up more and more at local venues.
 In addition to playing shows around town, as part of their prize winnings Astro Gala has been hard at work on a six-song EP at Sprout City studios.

-For Zuhn, it’s been a whirlwind.
+For Zhun, it’s been a whirlwind.

 “We’re at this stage where we’ve had a way we’ve done things so far,” he says.
 “Over the summer we had so many shows that translated into the battle of the bands win, which translated into recording.
 It’s this thing we’ve rolled with,” he goes on.

 “We haven’t really sat down and gone, ‘this is what we’re going for.’
 After this EP is done there’s going to be a lot of growth,” he says.
-Overall, Zuhn worries Astro Gala has yet to settle into a signature sound.
+Overall, Zhun worries Astro Gala has yet to settle into a signature sound.

 But I disagree.
 Moody and dynamic, whatever Astro Gala has going on is quite good, and I’m left dreaming of more.